snikilesh45/Object-detection-engine-/yolo/README.md

 **FPS note:** Real FPS (frames processed per second) is the accurate throughput metric.
 Instant/loop FPS may read higher due to asynchronous pipeline behavior.

 ---
+## Batch Inference

+- Supports processing multiple frames in a single inference call
+- Improves GPU utilization and throughput
+- Reduces per-frame overhead

+### Tradeoff
+- May increase latency in some cases (not observed in this setup)

 ## Limitations